902 Search Tools and Classification Information [R-07.2015]

-The Manual of Classification is the key to the U.S. Patent Classification System (USPC).
-The complete Manual of Classification is available to USPTO personnel from the Classification Home Page (http://ptoweb:8081/), which is accessible from the desktop via the Patent Examiner’s Toolkit.
-The Manual of Classification is also available via the Internet at http://www.uspto.gov/web/patents/classification.
-The information in the Manual is updated every 2 months.
-In addition, the Manual of Classification is archived every June and December in portable document format (PDF) on CD-ROM.
+The United States Patent Office (the Office) maintains an electronic classification manual for the U.S. Patent Classification System (USPC).
+The complete manual is available to USPTO personnel from the Classification Home Page (http://ptoweb:8081/), which is accessible from the desktop via the Patent Examiner’s Toolkit.
+The Manual of Classification is also available via the Internet at www.uspto.gov/web/ patents/classification, however it will no longer be updated after December 31, 2014.
+See MPEP § 905et seq. for information regarding the Cooperative Patent Classification System.

-The Manual of Classification has the following parts:
+The Manual of Classification for the USPC system has the following parts:

 - (B) Classes Within the U.S. Classification System Arranged by Related Subject Matter: A hierarchical arrangement of class titles organized into four main groups by related subject matter.
 Only as a last resort should this hierarchical arrangement of class titles, be used to determine document placement, i.e., when none of the other classification criteria, such as comprehensiveness, etc., allow placement.
 This part also includes an exact hierarchical listing of the synthetic resin and chemical compound classes.